Some Mac users might want to install Apple’s macOS Monterey beta right now. Others are better off staying put on stable macOS software.

 While it’s exciting to try out new new software ahead of its official release, there are also some great reasons to avoid the macOS Monterey beta.

-Apple’s pre-release software is always plagued with issues and macOS Monterey beta testers have already run into problems.
-Apple itself has also called out several known issues with the firmware.
+Apple’s pre-release software is always plagued with issues and macOS Monterey beta testers have run into a variety of problems.
+Apple itself has called out several known issues with the firmware.

 The company will improve macOS Monterey over time and many of you will want to wait for the additional polish upcoming beta releases will bring.
-Many others will want to stay put on stable macOS software.
+Many others will want to stay put on stable macOS software like macOS Big Sur.

 If you’re on the fence, allow us to guide you through the best reasons to try the macOS Monterey beta and the best reasons to wait or avoid it completely.